Women played many roles in the Civil War. They did not sit idly by waiting for the men in their lives to come home from the battlefield.

 Many women participated in war relief efforts, such as sewing circles where they made clothing for soldiers or they held charity drives where they gathered food, medical supplies and bedding for local military encampments and hospitals.

 Women also raised money through fundraisers and charity events such as the Sanitary Fair in Chicago in 1863.
 These fairs were held all around the country and raised funds for much needed medical supplies and equipment by auctioning off donated items.

-Although women were forbidden to join the military at the time, over 400 women still served as secret soldiers in the Civil War.
-A handful of these women even fought in the famous Battle of Gettysburg and Battle of Antietam.
+Even though women were forbidden to join the military at the time, over 400 women served as soldiers in the Civil War.
+A handful of these women even fought in many famous Civil War battles such as Gettysburg and Antietam.